AlvarroPewz24/FPS-Alternatives/README.md

 # FPS Alternatives
-(BETA) a FPS alternatives to increase game's FPS
+(BETA) a FPS alternatives to increase your FPS

 If the game lagging so much, you can use *FPS Alternatives!*
 It can Increases your FPS if your game lags